ssrome/100-days-of-code/log.md

 **Thoughts:** I opted to skip to this as I'm still trying to think of subject for the Build a Tribute Page project.
 I thought doing the survey first would be a good challenge as I haven't worked on coding forms to even this kind of degree.
 Before going through FCC, any previous knowledge was a while back.
 It was a good challenge to sink my teeth into.

 1. [Build a Survey Form] (https://codepen.io/ssrome/pen/BGBaLW) and (https://github.com/ssrome/fcc_survey_form)

+### Day 7: November 2, 2018

+**Today's Progress:** Completed Bootstrap from the Front End Libraries Certification on freeCodeCamp.
+Also started on Build a Tribute Page from the Responsive Web Design Projects.

+**Thoughts:** At some point I want to take a deeper dive into the current version Bootstrap.
+Though I manage to get my hour in, I didn't have enough time to make real progess on the project.